Thomas S. Timberman: Later career

 In January 1944, Timberman was promoted to temporary brigadier general and assigned to the China Burma India theater (CBI).
-From February to May 1944, he served as the US representative at the South East Asia Command (SEAC) headquarters in New Delhi.
+From February to May 1944, he served as the U.S. representative at the South East Asia Command (SEAC) headquarters in New Delhi.
 In June and July 1944, he was deputy chief of staff to CBI commander Joseph Stilwell.
 From August to December 1944, Timber commanded the Z Forces, a combat formation of Chinese and American soldiers based in the southern China city of Kweilin.
 From December 1944 to March 1946, he commanded US forces in the South East Asia Command, served as the U.S. representative to the SEAC headquarters, now based in Kandy, Ceylon, and was deputy to successive SEAC commanders Daniel Isom Sultan and Raymond Albert Wheeler.

 From March 1946 to September 1947, Timberman served in Beijing as executive officer of the Marshall Mission, the US diplomatic effort headed by General George C. Marshall that negotiated with the Chinese Communist Party and Chinese Nationalists (the Kuomintang) to create a unified Chinese government.
 Upon returning to the United States, he served on the staff of the army's assistant chief of staff for operations (G-3).
 In June 1950, he was one of the army's representatives on a combined State and Defense panel that planned and coordinated the initial U.S. response at the start of the Korean War.
 From July 1951 to December 1952, Timberman performed Cold War duty as commander the 1st Infantry Division in West Germany.
 From January 1953 to August 1954, he was assigned as commander of the American Sector of Berlin, which included the East German uprising of 1953.
 From September 1954 to August 1955, Timberman was posted to Fort Lewis, Washington as commander of the 2nd Infantry Division.
 From 1955 to 1958, he was a member of the Joint Strategic Survey Committee, a panel that provided long range planning and recommendations to the Joint Chiefs of Staff. from July 1958 until his March 1960 retirement, Timberman commanded the United States Army Security Agency.

 After retiring from the army, Timberman worked as a consultant for the Research Analysis Corporation(RAC), an organization funded by the army as the successor to the Operations Research Office.
 RAC conducted operations research and data analysis in a scientific effort to identify issues and concerns that prevented or hindered US military mission accomplishment and develop solutions.
 In retirement, Timberman resided in Chevy Chase, Maryland.
 He died in Bethesda, Maryland on 2 August 1989.
 He was buried at Arlington National Cemetery.